Thor (Marvel Comics): In other media

 Chris Hemsworth portrays Thor in the Marvel Cinematic Universe (pictured in 2013).

 Thor was first adapted in The Marvel Super Heroes, an animated television serial, in 1966.
 Thor has since appeared in various animated television programs featuring Marvel characters, as a main character in ensemble casts and through guest appearances in other Marvel properties.
 The character also stars in the animated direct-to-video film Thor: Tales of Asgard.

 A live action adaptation of Thor appears in The Incredible Hulk Returns (1988), portrayed by Eric Allan Kramer.
-This version of Thor was considered for its own spin-off, but this was not seen through due to the ongoing writers strike and concerns about the character's design.
+This version of Thor was considered for its own spin-off, but this was not seen through due to an ongoing writers strike and concerns about the character's design.
 A Thor movie was set for production with Universal Pictures in 1981, but it was one of several planned Marvel projects that were not produced.
 Lee also pitched a Thor film to Fox Studios, but it was not accepted.

 Chris Hemsworth portrays an adaptation of Thor in the Marvel Cinematic Universe, appearing in Thor (2011), The Avengers (2012), Thor: The Dark World (2013), Avengers: Age of Ultron (2015), Doctor Strange (2016), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Thor: Love and Thunder (2022).
 This version of Thor was introduced as a member of a technologically advanced alien race, placing less emphasis on the character's fantasy origins.
 Hemsworth also portrayed Thor in the animated series What If...? and in the Team Thor short films.

 Thor is featured in two video games: Thor: God of Thunder and Thor: Son of Asgard.
 He also appears in several other video games that feature rosters of Marvel characters.